 Cleanup was wearing a fake mustache

-The most expensive mistake I made around cleanup was treating it like housekeeping.
+The most expensive mistake I made around cleanup was treating it like regular operations

 One of the first incidents that forced this on me was a periodic CPU spike tied to retention activity.
 At first, it looked like a mystery.
 CPU would spike on a cadence, writes would feel worse and progress would stall in places where it should not stall.

 Then we looked at thread activity and the answer stopped being mysterious.
-State transition threads were burning CPU while removing old shards.
+State transition threads were burning CPU while removing old keys.
+The problem with deletion is unlike writes, all of them happen in a single go e.g. deleting a file that removes 10 million keys at once.

 flowchart TB